- Step 1: Check if you can apply for in-year admission

 You can make an in-year application if you need to join a school outside of the normal admissions round.

-You do not need to apply for in-year admission if your child is:
+You do not need to apply for in-year admission if your child is currently:

-- currently looked after by a local authority.
+- looked after by a local authority.
 You should not complete the in-year application form.
-Instead their social worker should complete our in-year admission for children in care form in order to apply for a school place.
+Instead the child's social worker should contact Admissions to request an in-year application form for children in care to apply for a school place.

 You can apply for in-year admission if: